EternityForest/LazyMesh/README.md

 4 bytes timestamp:
    Also part of the IV, also prevents replay attacks

-6 bytes auth tag:
-   The auth tag comes before the ciphertext because it(subjectively) makes the code simpler.

 N bytes ciphertext:
     AES-GCM encrypted.

-    The encryption key also changes hourly, and is the SHA256 of:
+    The encryption key changes hourly, and is the SHA256 of:
-        The letter 'r'
+        The letter 'c'
         The count of hours since 1970 as a 32 bit unsigned int the PSK

+6 bytes auth tag:
+    The last 6 bytes are the GCM tag

 ```

 ## ACK Packets and Retries